Extreme Rules (2019): Raw

 The following night on Raw, a cross-branded all-star top 10 battle royal was contested to determine the number one contender for the Universal Championship.
 Seth Rollins won the match by last eliminating Randy Orton to face Brock Lesnar in a rematch for the title at SummerSlam.
-Subsequently, Rollins was on the receiving end of brutal attacks from Lesnar on both the July 29 and August 5 episodes of Raw, which resulted in a storyline rib injury.
+Subsequently, Rollins was on the receiving end of brutal attacks from Lesnar on both the July 29 and August 5 episodes, which resulted in a storyline rib injury.

 Following Extreme Rules, The Club (AJ Styles, Luke Gallows, and Karl Anderson) were renamed to "The O.C."
 (Original Club), and Ricochet won a five-man gauntlet match on the July 29 episode of Raw to earn a rematch against Styles for the United States Championship at SummerSlam.

 The Usos had another opportunity at the Raw Tag Team Championship against The Revival on the July 29 episode of Raw, but in a triple threat match that also involved Luke Gallows and Karl Anderson, who won to become the new champions.

 SmackDown

 On the following episode of SmackDown, Randy Orton, Samoa Joe, and Elias defeated The New Day (Kofi Kingston, Xavier Woods, and Big E) when Orton pinned Kingston.
 The following week, a match between Kingston and Orton for the WWE Championship was scheduled for SummerSlam.
 Before SummerSlam, Kingston defended the title against Dolph Ziggler and Samoa Joe in a triple threat match at WWE Smackville on July 27, and Kingston retained.

 Aleister Black and Cesaro had a rematch on the following SmackDown, where Black was again victorious.

 Dolph Ziggler and Kevin Owens also had a rematch on the following SmackDown, where Owens won via disqualification after interference from Shane McMahon; earlier that night, McMahon banned Owens from the building, only for Owens to show up.
 After the match, Owens ran away from the arena while the other wrestlers chased him as the event ended.
-This led to a match between Owens and McMahon being scheduled for SummerSlam under the stipulation that Owens were to quit WWE if he loses.
+This led to a match between Owens and McMahon being scheduled for SummerSlam under the stipulation that Owens were to quit WWE if he lost.